-The Company incurred total lease costs in its consolidated statements of operations of \$1.3 million and \$1.2 million for the three months ended April 30, 2023 and 2022, respectively.
-Additionally, in the third quarter of fiscal 2023, the Company recorded facilities consolidation charges of \$1.4 million to general and administrative expense, which included \$1.3 million for right-of-use asset impairment and \$0.1 million for fixed asset impairment, in connection with leased office facilities assumed in the OnSIP acquisition that the Company subsequently determined were not needed to support the future growth of its business.
-The Company vacated the facility subsequently but remains contractually obligated to the lessor for the underlying lease.
-As of April 30, 2023, the carrying amount of the acquired OnSIP lease liability on the consolidated balance sheet was approximately \$1.1 million.
+The Company incurred total lease costs in its consolidated statements of operations of \$1.5 million and \$1.2 million for the three months ended July 31, 2023 and 2022, respectively, and \$2.8 million and \$2.4 million for the six months ended July 31, 2023 and 2022, respectively.
+Additionally, in the third quarter of fiscal 2023, the Company recorded facilities consolidation charges of \$1.4 million to general and administrative expense, in connection with the leased office facilities assumed in the OnSIP acquisition that the Company subsequently determined were not needed to support the future growth of its business.
+In July 2023, upon the lessor's sale of the property, the Company wrote off the remaining \$1.0 million lease liability related to the lease as facilities consolidation gain in general and administrative expense in the condensed consolidated statements of operations.

-In August, 2022, the Company entered into a new operating lease agreement to expand its warehouse facilities and customer contact center in Newark, California to scale with the Company's business growth.
+In August 2022, the Company entered into a new operating lease agreement to expand its warehouse facilities and customer contact center in Newark, California to scale with the Company's business growth.
 The lease commenced in March 2023 and will expire in March 2033.
 Total rental payments are approximately \$6.9 million from the commencement date through the expiration date.